5 Bad Habits You Should Stop If You Want To Master The Art Of Sales

 4. Lack of a follow-up email template

-Writing a follow-up email is crucial after you’ve made a sale.
+Writing an effective follow-up email is crucial after you’ve made a sale.
 It can be a simple, “Thank you note” to appreciate a client for supporting your business to a referral request.

 Following up with your customers helps create a budding relationship and gives you an avenue to introduce them to new products.
 With a busy schedule, it’s understandable that you might not have the time to draft an email.